 Tip #2: When double pumping, get to stimulation with one pump before putting on the second.

 After you break latch, there will still be a little milk left in the flange tunnel, which is totally normal.
 To empty it into the milk bag, you need to "flip to finish," which involves rotating the pump, tilting it away from you until you hear a gulping sound, and then flipping it over completely once you hear a loud slurp.

 Tip #3: Take advantage of Willow's free personal coaching program to get any questions that you have answered via text or even video conference.

-A day hasn't gone by that I haven't used the Willow.
+A day hasn't gone by that I haven't used the Willow pump.
 I still supplement it with breastfeeding because I like the closeness of being with my son but it's allowed me to reclaim my time (and sanity).
 And that makes it worth its weight in gold (or should I say breast milk).

 [Editor's note: This piece has been updated to reflect the new pricing for the Willow breast pump.]